 Moreover, the joint account becomes a resource in times of crisis or transition.
 If one spouse loses their job, their finances are banded together, and the financial ties will make it somewhat easier to weather a crisis.
 As mentioned earlier, should one spouse pass away, control of the account goes to the remaining partner without the lengthy and costly probate process.

-Joint vs. Separate Bank Accounts
+Drawbacks of Joint Bank Accounts

 Despite the benefits, joint accounts come with downsides, as well.
 Differing spending habits can cause conflict.
 If one partner does not spend responsibly, the other partner could easily become apprehensive.
 Moreover, as mentioned earlier, only one partner is required to close an account.
 In either case, trust becomes necessary to make joint accounts work.